For Students in F-1 Status

 Definition of "Optional Practical Training (OPT)"

 Optional Practical Training (OPT) is designed to provide you with an opportunity to gain actual employment experience in your chosen profession for a maximum initial period of twelve (12) months.
 Its purpose is to "round off" or complement your academic work.
-It can be used during and/or after your program of study, however, most students use Curricular Practical Training (CPT) during their program in order to utilize their entire OPT after they graduate.
+It can be used during, and after your program of study, however, most students use Curricular Practical Training (CPT) during their program to utilize their entire OPT after they graduate.
 Please note that if you have used 12 months of full-time CPT, you will not be eligible for OPT.
 Certain degrees will be eligible for a 17-month STEM Extension; please contact Walter Lain, Assistant Dean of International and Multicultural Affairs for additional information.

-To engage in Optional Practical Training (OPT) before graduation, you will contact the International Staff in order to get the application materials.
-Once completed, you will need to make an appointment with the International Staff in order to prepare your application as early as 90 days before your employment begins.
+To engage in Optional Practical Training (OPT) before graduation, you will contact the International Staff to get the application materials.
+Once completed, you will need to make an appointment with the International Staff to prepare your application as early as 90 days before your employment begins.
 Your application must be received no later than 60 days after the day you complete your degree requirements).
-Keep in mind, that your application must be received at the Service Center by this date – not postmarked by this date – in order for you to apply for Optional Practical Training (OPT).
+Keep in mind, that your application must be received at the Service Center by this date – not postmarked by this date – for you to apply for Optional Practical Training (OPT).
 With this in mind, it is still recommended that you apply at least 90 days before the day you complete your degree requirements.
 Your application must be submitted to the USCIS office having jurisdiction over the place you are living at that time.

 KEEP IN MIND, ONCE YOU HAVE SUBMITTED YOUR OPT APPLICATION, YOU SHOULD NOT TRAVEL OUTSIDE OF THE U.S. UNTIL YOU RECEIVE YOUR EAD CARD.
 IF YOU DO TRAVEL BEFORE YOUR EAD CARD IS ISSUED, YOUR OPT APPLICATION WILL BE CANCELLED AS SOON AS YOU LEAVE THE U.S. FOR MORE INFORMATION, PLEASE VISIT Travel While on OPT OR CONTACT WALTER LAIN, ASSISTANT DEAN OF INTERNATIONAL AND MULTICULTURAL AFFAIRS.